TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> _These metrics are indicative of underlying issues with the pods👍_
+> _We'll then be aware about underlying issues with the pods👍_

 </br>

---

 2 --> <ins>_Cluster Monitoring dashboard ☸️ :-_</ins>